tokio-rs/website/content/docs/getting-started/futures.md

 }
 ```

-You may notice that this is the exact same trait that was used to implement an
-asynchronous task.
-This is because asynchronous tasks are "just" futures that
-complete with a value of `()` once the computation has completed.

 Usually, when you implement a `Future`, you will be defining a computation that
 is a composition of sub (or inner) futures.
 In this case, the future implementation tries
 to call the inner future(s) and returns `NotReady` if the inner futures are not